 Wired vs. Wireless

-Once you experience the freedom of wireless earbuds, subtracting an annoyance may prove worth the expense.
+Once you experience the freedom of wireless earbuds, the annoyance of cords may be worth the expense.
 The truly wireless versions tend to be favorites for workouts.
 Some runners prefer banded wireless earbuds for the peace of mind of knowing that if an earbud falls out mid-run, it’s still within reach.

 In general, truly wireless earbuds have a (slightly) shorter battery life, though this gap is quickly closing.